Dogs, boats, romance, and tennis: Catching up with MP's summer holiday social media antics

 She did, however, cop criticism from Australian television host Steven Price, who told his viewers: "She should be in her own country and spend money in her own place".

-National Leader Simon Bridges was slightly more active, posting about the Mary Barry chocolate log he made with his kids over Christmas.
+National Leader Simon Bridges was slightly more active, posting about the Mary Berry chocolate log he made with his kids over Christmas.

 "Full disclosure: I forgot the cocoa powder," he admitted on Twitter.